xrdocs/design/_enterprise/2019-07-26-secure-sd-wan-core-design.md

 - **100 Gigabit Ethernet**: The rise of high-density, low-power fixed and modular 100 Gigabit Ethernet platforms like Cisco's NCS 5500 series routers has reduced the barriers to 100G adoption and expanded the design choices for Enterprise WAN Core.

 ## Who Needs Secure SD-WAN Core
-The Secure SD-WAN Core Design is a Cisco IOS-XR-based architecture for large enterprises, government agencies, public utilities, military and defense agencies, large commerical organizations and anyone else whose business requirements [cannot be met by the Secure SD-WAN design alone](https://xrfield.cisco.com/design/enterprise/2019-07-08-sd-wan-mpls-and-the-future-of-enterprise-wan/).
+The Secure SD-WAN Core Design is a Cisco IOS-XR-based architecture for large enterprises, government agencies, public utilities, military and defense agencies, large commerical organizations and anyone else whose business requirements cannot be met by the [SD-WAN](https://www.cisco.com/c/en/us/solutions/enterprise-networks/sd-wan/index.html) design alone.
 This includes customers who need:

 - Full control of the end-to-end network
 - Cost-optimized transport